 Solution: VOX Music Cloud Storage is an unlimited cloud that stores all your music regardless of the size.
 It means you can have millions of album of the best quality available anytime, anywhere.
 It automatically syncs with your iPhone so files' format matters no more.
 What you have on the cloud, you have on your iPhone and Mac.

 WRONG!
 It doesn't take more time than it takes audio converter to do its business.
 Think about the following: while you are sitting there waiting for a lossy file, you are literally watching the sound dying.
 It's being ripped from all sides, and you can stop it.
 It's best to keep what is actually there rather than to make it even worse by removing higher frequencies and giving the song some digital artifacts just because you can't wait for a minute or two.

-Solution: Use LOOP Music Cloud Storage for uploading Hi-Res files.
+Solution: Use VOX Music Cloud Storage for uploading Hi-Res files.
 No need for an audio converter.
-It took me less than a minute to upload "This is Happening" by LCD Soundsystem 24 bit / 96 kHz with over 2500 kbps
+It took me less than a minute to upload "This is Happening" by LCD Soundsystem 24 bit / 96 kHz with over 2500 kbps.

 Hi-Res files are difficult to findCome on, guys.
 It can't be it.
 I mean, it can't be difficult because Google.
 It’s just a matter of whether you prefer to listen to Hi-Res music or you don't care about the quality, and also how much you want it.